Telefonica/opensource-scaffold/README.md

 ## What's included?

-The template includes the following:
+This template includes the following:

 * [__Readme file__](./README.project.md): The main README file of the project.
 It should be renamed to `README.md` and replace this one before publishing the project.
 It includes:
   * A template for the title, description, and table of contents of the project.